 Bucks Book Discussion Group Welcomes Bibliophiles to Fall Reading Series

-Free meetings take place on the second Thursday of each month; Next title: Origin Story: A Big History of Everything by David Christian on Nov.
-14
+Free meetings take place on the second Thursday of each month; Next title, Educated: A Memoir by Tara Westover December 12

 The Bucks County Community College Book Discussion Group invites the public to its free, informal monthly meetings.
 The gatherings take place from 7:30 to 9 p.m. on the second Thursday of the month during the academic year at the college’s Newtown campus.

 Michael Hennessey, the literature professor who convenes the meetings, says group members come from a variety of backgrounds but share a love of reading, and new readers are always welcome.

 “The group has many deep thinkers interested in sustained inquiry about the state of humanity, and in learning about other cultures and how different people think,” said Hennessey, who has led the group discussions for more than two decades.
 “We welcome newcomers because we are interested in new perspectives.
 You can come and just listen if you want just to get a taste of the conversation.”